KarlMeierMattern/Full-Stack/JS-notes.md

 - If you are not going to assign a new value to a variable it is best practice to use the `const` keyword to declare it instead of the `let` keyword.
 This will tell JavaScript to throw an error if you accidentally reassign it.

         const myAge = 32;
+- In CSS setting `display: none;` will hide the element.
+- Functions are special tools that allow you to run sections of code at specific times.
+You can declare functions using the `function` keyword.

+	function functionName() {
+	}
+- Single-line comments can be written with `//` and multi-line comments can be written with `/*` and `*/`.
+- Button elements have a special property called `onclick`, which you can use to determine what happens when someone clicks that button.
+You can access properties in JS a couple of different ways.
+The first is with dot notation.
+- Example: when the button is clicked, myFunction will be called.

+		button.onclick = myFunction;
+- Use dot notation to set the onclick property of your button1 to the function reference of goStore.
+Note that button1 is already declared, so you don't need to use let or const.

 ## BASIC JAVASCRIPT